Women's education in Saudi Arabia: Segregation in social life

-Post-secondary education
+Education

 In 1964, the first four girls' intermediate schools were opened.
 The first post-secondary education for girls was Princess Nourah Bint Abdulrahman University, established in 1970, which is also the largest women's university in the world.
 It was called Riyadh University for Women until 2008.
 A women-only campus, the Centre for Girls' Studies, opened at King Saud University in 1976.
 A girls' college was also established by King Faisal and his wife, Iffat, called Kulliyyat Al Banat.
 There are currently 36 universities in Saudi Arabia that allow women to enroll, with a number of them being for women only.